Stephanie steps in to explain what aspects of your car are left unrepaired causing these avoidable accidents!

 The final, five, possible mechanical failure is your wipers.
 Make sure your windshield wipers are working and clear the windshield off so you have no visibility problems.
 You don’t want streaks or debris left on the windshield from your worn-out wipers.

-Do your due diligence and make sure your vehicle is operating properly as you never want to be in an accident, especially accident from mechanical failure.
+Do your due diligence and make sure your vehicle is operating properly as you never want to be in an accident, especially an accident from mechanical failure.

 Thank you for watching.
 Check out our new videos every Wednesday at 12:30, from such topics as how to check your tread depth to understanding the operations and options on how your light bulbs can be replaced.